Jingham2510/lindiorama/README.md

 Designed to work with the official raspberry pi touchscreen.

-Each page is built based on a config file (which are not uploaded to this project)
+Each page is now just an image - designed by someone else - with the buttons programmed as coordinates Images not uploaded